ImagineAR/IAR-SDK-Sample-Android/README.md

  - Providing the most immersive experience, the SDK supports complex 3D model rendering
  - Animation is supported for 3D models, looping the animation in the scene
  - Real-time shadows are rendered based on the model's geometry during surface-detection experiences
- - On iOS, 3D models are required to be in the USDZ format

 **Videos**